sehlen-bsi/botan-docs/cryptodoc/src/07_pubkey.rst

    **Notes:**

-   - The coefficients of ``mp`` are additive inverse as they would be according to the specification.
-For the following compression, however, only the distances from zero of the coefficients are relevant, which are the same in both cases.
+   - The coefficients of ``mp`` are additively inverse to the specification.
+For the subsequent compression, however, only the distances of the coefficients to zero are relevant, which are the same in both cases.

 Kyber.CCAKEM
 """"""""""""